nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

 ### Register a GitLab Account
 After GitLab installation, you need to register an account and create a  [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with the scopes: api, read_api, read_repository, and write_repository.

-If the account needs to call the API for [managing the runtime clusters](#register-runtime-cluster), you need to add the account to the member list of the tenant configuration repository and ensure that the account can push code to the main branch.
+The account needs to call the API for [managing the runtime clusters](#register-runtime-cluster), you need to add the account to the member list of the tenant configuration repository and ensure that the account can push code to the main branch.

 ### Import Certificates